 How Did Rome Fall?

 Rome did not fall overnight.
-Instead, the fall of the western Roman Empire was the result of a process that took place over the course of several centuries.
+Instead, the fall of the Western Roman Empire was the result of a process that took place over the course of several centuries.
 It came about due to political and financial instability and invasions from Germanic tribes moving into Roman territories.

 The Story of the Fall of Rome

-To give some background and context to the fall of the Roman Empire (in the west), it is necessary to go as far back as the second century AD.
-During much of this century, Rome was ruled by the famous “Five Good Emperors” that made up most of the Nerva-Antonine Dynasty.
+To give some background and context to the fall of the Roman Empire (in the West), it is necessary to go as far back as the second century AD.
+During much of this century, Rome was ruled by the famous “Five Good Emperors” who made up most of the Nerva-Antonine Dynasty.
 Whilst this period was heralded as a “kingdom of gold” by the historian Cassius Dio, largely due to its political stability and territorial expansion, the empire has been seen to undergo a steady decline after it.

 There were periods of relative stability and peace that came after the Nerva-Antonine’s, fostered by the Severans (a dynasty started by Septimius Severus), the Tetrarchy, and Constantine the Great.
 Yet, none of these periods of peace really strengthened the frontiers or the political infrastructure of Rome; none set the empire on a long-term trajectory of improvement.

 Moreover, even during the Nerva-Antonines, the precarious status quo between the emperors and the senate was beginning to unravel.
-Under the “Five Good Emperors” power was increasingly centered on the emperor – a recipe for success in those times under “Good” Emperors, but it was inevitable that less praiseworthy emperors would follow, leading to corruption and political instability.
+Under the “Five Good Emperors,” power was increasingly centered on the emperor – a recipe for success in those times under “Good” Emperors, but it was inevitable that less praiseworthy emperors would follow, leading to corruption and political instability.

 Then came Commodus, who designated his duties to greedy confidants and made the city of Rome his plaything.
 After he was murdered by his wrestling partner, the “High Empire” of the Nerva-Antonines came to an abrupt close.
 What followed, after a vicious civil war, was the military absolutism of the Severans, where the ideal of a military monarch took prominence and the murder of these monarchs became the norm.